Calculator Friendly logoCalculator Friendly

 Paver Calculator

-Estimate exactly how many patio pavers you need, your project area and total cost — pick a preset paver size or enter custom dimensions, with metric and imperial units.
+Estimate how many patio pavers you need plus the right amount of paver base and paver sand for your project — pick a preset paver size or enter custom dimensions, then get a total installation cost in metric or imperial units.

 Portrait of Daniel Whitman, calculator creator